List of Pirates of the Caribbean characters: Davy Jones

 In At World's End, Beckett uses the heart to force Jones to serve him.
 Jones kills his Kraken and obliterates the ships of several pirates.
 He confronts Tia Dalma while she is locked in the brig of Black Pearl.
 She briefly removes his curse and promises to love him forever when she is freed from her human form.
 Jones also professes his love for her.
 After Calypso is freed and she learns of Jones's role in her capture, she refuses to help either the pirates or Jones.
 Her fury creates a giant maelstrom, in which the crews of Flying Dutchman and Black Pearl battle.
-Jones wounds Will Turner, who, while fatally wounded, stabs the heart, with the aid of Jack Sparrow, to become the new captain.
+Jones wounds Will Turner, who, despite being fatally injured, manages to stab the heart with the aid of Jack Sparrow, thus becoming the new captain.
 As Jones tumbles from the side of the ship to his death, he calls out for Calypso.

-In Dead Men Tell No Tales, Jones makes a cameo in a post-credits scene.
+Despite the death of Davy Jones in At World's End, actor Bill Nighy expressed interest in returning for the fourth installment.
+"I am technically dead but then again, who cares?
+Everybody dies in the pirates movies.
+They killed Johnny [Depp] and Geoffrey [Rush].
+Death is not permanent in the pirate world.
+I have a serious desire to come back."
+While he does not appear in On Stranger Tides, Jones makes a cameo in a post-credits scene for Dead Men Tell No Tales.
 Will Turner and Elizabeth Swann are asleep when their bedroom is entered by the shadow of an apparently resurrected Davy Jones.
 Will then awakens and, assuming that he was simply dreaming, goes back to sleep.
 The camera then pans to the floor, revealing a puddle of water and barnacles.
+Although the post-credits scene of Dead Men Tell No Tales featured Will Turner having a dream of Davy Jones seemingly resurrected from the dead, directors Joachim Rønning and Espen Sandberg confirmed the scene was meant to "pay respect to a legendary villain in the franchise" as well as be a tease or hint that it could be the "beginning of the end" or "just a dream or nightmare".